wcharczuk/go-incr/_bench/ALGORITHMS.md

 while its nodes are invalidated, so one spare is the minimum that allows reuse);
 the latter writes into a `[2]INode` array.

-`Node` ended at 368 bytes, up from the 288 the lazy `nodeExtra` alone achieved:
+`Node` ended this pass at 368 bytes, up from the 288 the lazy `nodeExtra` alone achieved (it is 384 today; see section N):
 48 bytes for the six interfaces and 32 for the two inline arrays.
 Every one of those trades bytes for fewer allocations, and each measured as a win — the reverse of the intuition that shrinking the struct was the prize.
 Node *size*